bcgov/entity/docs/ocm/OutOfDate-OCM_GroomingPlanningNotes.md

-## This Meeting minutes has been combined with Standup Notes
+## This meeting minutes has been combined with Standup Notes
 ## **Standing Items for OCM Sprint Planning**

 - Consider Definition of Ready for Ticket